wrench-project/wrench/doc/wrench_102.md

 Any of the above can actually be empty, and in the extreme a standard job can  do nothing.

+A **Pilot Job** (sometimes called a "placeholder job" in the literature) is a concept that is mostly relevant for batch scheduling.
+In a nutshell, it is a job that allows late binding of tasks to resources.
+It is submitted to a compute service (provided that service supports pilot jobs), and when it starts it just looks to the execution controller like a short-lived `wrench::BareMetalComputeService` to which compound and/or standard jobs can be submitted.

-Standard jobs and pilot jobs are created via the job manager, which provides a `wrench::JobManager::createPilotJob()` member function and several versions of a `wrench::JobManager::createStandardJob()` member function.
-Briefly put, the job manager is a job factory.
+All jobs are created via the job manager, which provides `wrench::JobManager::createCompoundJob()`, `wrench::JobManager::createStandardJob()`, and `wrench::JobManager::createPilotJob()` member functions (the job manager is thus a job factory).

 In addition to member functions for job creation, the job manager also provides the following: